saliormoon/Cookbook/recipes/JoinsInAQL.md

 ]
 ```

-Or if you want to hiding the information stored in the edge.
+Or if you want to hide the information stored in the edge.

 ```json
 arangosh [_system]> db._query("FOR b IN books RETURN { book: b, authors: NEIGHBORS(books, written, b._id, 'inbound')[*].vertex }").toArray();